-Phone orders for single-day tickets to this year's state football championship games are now being accepted.
-Just call the Northern Illinois University Athletic Ticket Office at 815-753-7225 or 815-752-6800.
-The Northern Illinois University Athletic Ticket Office is open from 9:00 a.m. to 5:00 p.m.
-Monday through Friday.
-Master Card, Visa, and Discover credit cards are accepted.
+Phone orders for single-day tickets to this year's state football championship games are now being accepted at the U of I ticket office.
 Single-day tickets are priced at \$15 each and allow you to watch all four games that day.